dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 use another helper method of the ``Symfony\Bundle\FrameworkBundle\Controller\Controller`` class to get the Doctrine2 Entity Manager.
-The job of the `Entity Manager <http://www.doctrine-project.org/docs/orm/2.0/en/reference/working-with-objects.html>`_ is handle the retrieval and persistence of objects to and from the database.
+The job of the `Entity Manager <http://www.doctrine-project.org/docs/orm/2.0/en/reference/working-with-objects.html>`_ is to handle the retrieval and persistence of objects to and from the database.
 We then use the ``EntityManager`` object to get the Doctrine2 ``Repository`` for the ``BloggerBlogBundle:Blog`` entity.
 The syntax specified here is simply a short cut that can be used with Doctrine 2 instead of specifying the full